Developer training - Day one

 Open IntelliJ and open the alpha project (the devtraining-seed you cloned).
 After importing and indexing, you should see the files and project structure ready.

-You define your fields in the file alpha-fields-dictionary.kts.
+You define your fields and tables in the file alpha-tables-dictionary.kts under the cfg folder.

 Once the project is open, there are two easy ways to find this file quickly in Intellij: